salt-extensions/community/working_group/2024/2024-feb-01-meeting-notes.md

   - Decision: We will keep meeting notes in markdown in a community repository.
   - Action: Nick will create the community repository and Alyssa will post the meeting notes.
 - **Publishing packages to PyPi**
   - We had a discussion about publishing packages to PyPi.
-Jamie wanted to ensure there is redundancy among the PyPi maintainers to ensure consistent access is maintained.
+Jaimie wanted to ensure there is redundancy among the PyPi maintainers to ensure consistent access is maintained.
   - Everything is published by [saltext-community](https://pypi.org/user/saltext-community/) in PyPi.
 Nick has the credentials in his company account and can add others if needed.
 - **Companies that host their own extensions**
   - We discussed how to handle extensions that are hosted and maintained by a third party.
 How do we ensure that we don't have inaccessible packages or repositories?